Why The Answer to “How Long Should a Resume Be?” Hasn’t Changed

-- Did you save the company money, MAKE the company money, get promoted?
+- Did you save the company money, MAKE the company money, or get promoted?

 - What important accomplishments are you most proud of?

-- Did you come up with new methods, ideas, approaches?
+- Did you come up with new methods, ideas, and approaches?

 - Did you master a particular skill or technology?